Santiplayer18/TechnocraftMod/README.md

   - ShareAlike: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as     the original.
   - No additional restrictions: you may not apply legal terms or technological measures that legally restrict others from doing anything   the license permits.

 You can use this mod in any modpack (giving credit to the author and providing a link to the mod's CurseForge page would be awesome!).
+You can also monetize any content made with this mod in platforms such as YouTube, Twitch or Mixer.

 # Official social media profiles